Pi-top raises $16 million for modular PCs that teach you how to code

 So what is Pi-top, exactly?

-The company’s flagship product is the $320 Pi-top, a Raspberry Pi-powered modular laptop yhat sports a slide-out keyboard so you can see its modular rail inside.
-However, it seems that the Pi-top arrives more-or-less fully assembled, though you are encouraged to build it out with additional accessories and components, such as speakers and prototyping boards.
+The company’s flagship product is the $320 Pi-top, a Raspberry Pi-powered modular laptop that sports a slide-out keyboard so you can see its modular rail inside.
+It seems that the Pi-top arrives more-or-less fully assembled, though you are encouraged to build it out with additional accessories and components, such as speakers and prototyping boards.

-Underpinning the Pi-top is its operating system, called Pi-topOS, while accompanying apps and software guide users through coding and creation.
+Underpinning the Pi-top is its proprietary operating system, called Pi-topOS, while accompanying apps and software guide users through coding and creation.
 An Inventor’s Kit offers more than 20 projects that blend coding with electronics, including a robot and a music maker.

-For those with a lower budget, Pi-top also offers the $150 Pi-topCEED, which is a pre-assembled desktop machine and sports a 14-inch screen.
+For those on a limited budget, Pi-top also offers the $150 Pi-topCEED, which is a pre-assembled desktop machine and sports a 14-inch screen.

-Moreover, Pi-top recently launched what it calls the Pi-top Learning System, a combination of products that include hardware, software, training, and curriculum content aimed at educators in the STEAM (science, technology, engineering, arts and mathematics) realm.
+Moreover, Pi-top recently launched what it calls the Pi-top Learning System, a combination of products that includes hardware, software, training, and curriculum content aimed at educators in the STEAM (science, technology, engineering, arts, and mathematics) realm.
 It comes as a three-year contract, with subscription prices ranging from $10,000 to $15,000 each year.

 “Our goal is to provide schools, districts, and governments with all they need to deliver the best learning outcomes possible, preparing students to be active and engaged contributors to a modern society and workforce,” said Pi-top CEO and cofounder Jesse Lozano.